projectsby-das/projectsby-das/README.md

 - 👋 Hi, I’m Snehashis
 - 👀 I’m interested in taking up new projects, enhancements.
-- 🌱 I’m currently full stack web developer.
+- 🌱 I’m currently working as a full stack web developer.
 - 💞️ I’m looking to collaborate on full stack projects.
 - 📫 Reach out to me at snehashisdas49@gmail.com